ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 > LAST UPDATED ON JULY 21, 2026.
 >
-> Also, new platforms were added: BBC Micro, Blackberry, Commodore PET, Nintendo Switch 2, Oculus Quest / Meta Quest, and Windows Mobile.
+> All game lists for every platform were updated.
+Also, new platforms were added: BBC Micro, Blackberry, Commodore PET, Nintendo Switch 2, Oculus Quest / Meta Quest, and Windows Mobile.

 > PREVIOUS UPDATE IT WAS ON FEBRUARY 19, 2024.